 The potential for wet season flooding (inundation) may also affect your project.
 Depending on your species selection, some plants may struggle to survive if the soil remains waterlogged for too long.
-Also, flash flooding, or rapid movement of water through
+Also, flash flooding, or rapid movement of water through the site, may force newly planted seedlings out of the ground or wash away broadcast seed.

-STEP 2.
 Set clear site objectives